 SHEP was first implemented in a pilot phase into the Rice Creek Watershed District in the summer and fall of 2006.
-In 2014 SHEP was led by Friends of the Mississippi River (FMR) in partnership with the Rice Creek Watershed District (RCWD), Minnesota Pollution Control Agency (MPCA), and Fortin Consulting.
-Local program partners included the Mounds View Public Schools, Edgewood Middle School, University of Minnesota Water Resource Center, City of Centerville, Anoka County Parks, The Wargo Nature Center, and local landowners.
+In 2015 SHEP was led by Friends of the Mississippi River (FMR) in partnership with the Rice Creek Watershed District (RCWD), Minnesota Pollution Control Agency (MPCA), and Fortin Consulting.
+Local program partners included the Mounds View Public Schools, Edgewood Middle School, University of Minnesota Water Resource Center, Anoka County Parks, and local landowners.

 Primary funding for this program was made possible by the Rice Creek Watershed District.
-Matching resources for the 2014 SHEP season were provided by Friends of the Mississippi River.
+Matching resources for the 2015 SHEP season were provided by Friends of the Mississippi River.

-The program recruited 30 adult volunteers and one teen volunteer organized in three teams to monitor a total of nine sites in the watershed.
+The program recruited 27 adult volunteers and two teen volunteers organized in three teams to monitor a total of nine sites in the watershed.
 These sites were located in Hardwood Creek, Clearwater Creek, Rice Creek and the inlet/outlet of Locke Lake.
 Some sites were chosen in part to gauge the effects of recent restoration and stewardship activity.
 For more information on site selection, see section 4.0.